 STARCHILD often has been referred to as the first operational activity-based model, but it was designed for research purposes and certainly not for general application.
-The primary weakness of STARCHILD remains -- it was designed to utilize data that, although critical to the theory of activity-based models, still is not available today.
-This data, basically the temporal, spatial, and interpersonal constraints associated with the Hägerstrand framework, was available for a single activity data set collected to investigate dynamic ridesharing.
-Although the model has full functionality without this data, it is believed that the combinatorics resulting from underspecification of actual constraints would be unwieldy.
+The primary weakness of STARCHILD remains - it was designed to utilize data that, although critical to the theory of activity-based models, are still not typically available today.
+These data, basically the temporal, spatial, and interpersonal constraints associated with the Hägerstrand framework, was available for a single activity data set collected to investigate dynamic ridesharing.
+Although the model has full functionality without this data, it is believed that the combinatorics resulting from under-specification of actual constraints would be unwieldy.